firecracker-microvm/firecracker/FAQ.md

 `Q2:`
 *Firecracker is not showing any output on the console.*
 `A2:`
-In order to debug the issue, you will first have to check the output of the GET request on Instance Start.
+In order to debug the issue, you will first have to check the response of the `InstanceStart` API request.
 You can find examples in [README.md](https://github.com/aws/PRIVATE-firecracker/blob/master/README.md) in the "Power-On the MicroVM" section.
-If the result of the GET is:
+If the result is:

 - **Error**: Submit a new issue with the label "Support: Failure".
-- **Success**: If the boot was successful, you should see an output like `{"action_type":"InstanceStart"}`.
+- **Success**: If the boot was successful, you should get a response with 204 as the status code.

 If you have no output in the console, most likely you will have to update the kernel command line.
 By default, Firecracker starts with the serial console